When a Bike Ride Turns Disastrous

 Riding a bicycle to get around town, to work and back or for leisure, is a common choice for many people.
 It is also a very healthy and environmentally conscious form of transportation.
 Unfortunately, vehicles put bicycle riders at risk when sharing the road.
 Car drivers may be distracted, on the phone, speeding, or simply not watching out for bicycle riders.
 To get struck by a vehicle can be a very painful, scary and financially disastrous thing to go through.
 The human body is just not made to endure heavy, blunt forces.

-If you ever find yourself having been hit by a vehicle, try your best to remain level-headed and seek medical attention right away.
+If you ever find yourself having been hit by a vehicle, try your best to remain level-headed and seek help from the police or your car accident attorney right away.

 Is it always necessary to call the police?
 What if I am not hurt?